And98Cap/Fruit-classification-with-transfer-learning/README.md

-# Fruit classification with CNN
+# Fruit classification with TL

 ---